 Details also from the publisher Pesda Press (again) are at Pesda.

 Latest News.
-Oileáin has continued to grow since its publication as a book in June 2004, and now as of 10th September 2012 includes 571 islands.
-The most recent inclusion is Hog’s Head Island, Iveragh, Kerry.
-My personal tally of landings on these reached a milestone figure 500 on 7th September 2012.
+Oileáin has continued to grow since its publication as a book in June 2004, and now as of 1st March 2015 includes 574 islands.
+The most recent inclusion is Foughil Island in the Valencia River near Cahirsiveen, added last February.
+My personal tally of landings on these reached a milestone figure 500 on 7th September 2012 and now stands 503.
 Oileáin also deals with parts of 10 of the 15 mainland coastal counties.
-This version of Oileáin will continue to grow and expand on this webpage but this version dated April 2013 will form the basis for a second edition of Oileáin which all going well will hit the bookshelves in October 2013.
-Apart from the additional 250+ islands (mostly in bays and close enough to the shore, the big wild stuff is mostly already there), there is a lot of additional local flavour, anecdotes, historical stuff as well as more flora and fauna than you could shake a stick at.
+This version of Oileáin will continue to grow and expand on this webpage but an earlier version dated April 2013 forms the basis for a second edition of Oileáin .
+Apart from the additional 300- islands (mostly in bays and close enough to the shore, the big wild stuff is mostly already there), there is a lot of additional local flavour, anecdotes, historical stuff as well as more flora and fauna than you could shake a stick at.
+There is new wild stuff too, for instance Rockall.
 Oileáin has grown to 145,000 words from the 90,000 as published in 2004.
-It seems it may be too big for commercial viability and the hard copy version to be published 2013 has been pared back to 125,000 words, but not at the expense of quality!
-The “finished” edited version went to the publisher Pesda Press on 28th May 2013 and confidently I would hope we should be on the shelves with O2 the first week in October 2013.
+It seems it may be too big for commercial viability and the hard copy version published in 2014 was pared back to 125,000 words, but not at the expense of quality!

 “Oileáin” deals with landings on islands, camping spots, availability of drinking water, tidal streams, history or natural history where known or researched, birds and wildlife as available, and general information.
 It is intended to be similar in purpose to a nautical Pilot or Sailing Directions, but dedicated to sea kayaks and other very small craft, with a lot of extras.